-Join Ben Long for an in-depth discussion in this video Creating folders, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Creating folders, part of Nikon D5100 Essential Training.

 Just as you can create folders on your desktop computer to keep your files…organized, you can create folders on your D5100 to keep your images…organized while you shoot.…If I go into the menu, into the Shooting menu, there's this option Storage folder…that allows me to choose where on the card my images are going to be stored.…Your D5100 automatically creates folders and puts images inside them, just as…you would create folders on your computer.…I can say Select folder and it will show me all of the folders on the card.…

 Notice there is even a CANON folder here because I've been using this card in another camera.…So it's reading the entire directory of the card.…So if you also have a point-and-shoot camera and you move your card around, you…can even pick folders from there.…If I want, I can create a new folder and give it a name and then when I say OK,…that will show up in my list of folders.…So, you might want to think about this.…Let's say you're traveling and you're in Italy and you go to Rome and you shoot…

 - Attaching a lens to a camera